flutter-form-builder-ecosystem/flutter_form_builder/README.md

 | `onChanged` | `ValueChanged<T>` | `null` | `false` | This event function will fire immediately the the field value changes |
 | `valueTransformer` | `ValueTransformer<T>` | `null` | `false` | Function that transforms field value before saving to form value. e.g. transform TextField value for numeric field from `String` to `num` |

-The rest of the attributes will be determined by the type of Widget being used as a `FormField`
+The rest of the attributes will be determined by the type of Widget being used.

 ### Building your own custom `FormField`
 ```dart